 Go with it.

 A clever friend of mine has been accused of being a “helicopter mom.”
 Guess what her Halloween costume was?
 She made a cape with a giant H on it and wore a propellor cap!
-She also put a Snickers bar on a skewer for her teenager who adds “roasted poop sticks” to their grocery list.
+Another time, she put a Snickers bar on a skewer for her teenager who adds “roasted poop sticks” to their grocery list.
 (She doesn’t recommend this as it only encourages them more!)

 Our teens are clever and hilarious!
 Parents, let’s recognize and revel in it.
 (Or, at least let’s recognize the appropriate humor.)